Azure-Samples/summarization-openai-python-promptflow/README.md

 ### 2.3 Verify `.env` setup

-The default sample has an `.env.sample` file that shows the relevant environment variables that need to be configured in this project.
+The default sample has a `.env.sample` file in the `summarizationapp` folder that shows the relevant environment variables that need to be configured in this project.
 The script should create a `.env` file that has these same variables _but populated with the right values_ for your Azure resources.

 If the file is not created, copy over `.env.sample` to `.env` - then populate those values manually from the respective Azure resource pages using the Azure Portal and the Azure AI Studio (for the Azure OpenAI values)